 Contribute to ITU ANT and HNT standardization efforts that communicate, collaborate or otherwise work across industry and technical boundaries for technical standards of mutual benefit.

-Investigation of applications and higher level discussion in Focus Groups and Joint Coordination Activities in ITU-T for extraction of new requirements on transport technology in the access and home network.
+Investigation of applications and higher-level discussion in Focus Groups and Joint Coordination Activities in ITU-T for extraction of new requirements on transport technology in the access and home network.

 A.3 Tasks